-Below is my ever so slight adaptation of the original recipe.
+Below is my slight adaptation of the original recipe.

-½ cup olive oil (I have dropped this to 1/3 cup with good results)
+½ cup olive oil (I have used as little as 1/4 cup with good results)

 2 Tbsp.
 Cajun Seasoning (*see below for homemade version)